 Here are some questions you might want to ask during your visit:

-- What STDs are you being tested for?
+- What STIs are you being tested for?

 - Will the test be a blood test, or urine test?
 How often should you undergo these tests?